 How fast is 4G, 4G+ and 5G in Mbps?

-- With 4G you can theoretically achieve speeds of up to 150 Mbps.
+- With 4G you can achieve speeds of up to 150 Mbps.
 The average download speed of this LTE connection is 20.83 Mbps with 4G, the upload speed is 1.48 Mbps and the average response time is 54.17 ms.

-- While 4G continues to be optimised for residential users and is perfectly adequate, 5G is expected to benefit industry in particular.
+- While 4G continues to be optimized for residential users and is perfectly adequate, 5G is expected to benefit industry in particular.
 Speeds of up to 10 GBit/s are promised, which is 10 times faster than 4G.

 You might also be interested in: